 §749.2383.
 What data must be collected?

-(a) Quarterly, you must collect, document, and review aggregate numbers of emergency behavior interventions by type of intervention with the exception of short personal restraints.
+(a) Quarterly, you must collect, document, and review aggregate numbers of emergency behavior interventions by type of intervention except for short personal restraints.

-(b) This information must be reported to us quarterly.
+(b) This information must be reported to us no later than 15 days after the end of each quarter.

 (c) You must maintain the data for five years.